jyidiego/raxcloud_queue_demo/README.md

 Setting up the Demo
 -------------------
 ```
-1. First you need start the monitoring process for example:
+1. First you need start the monitoring process.
+If this is the first time that you've
+run this demo expect this step to take about 10 minutes.
+To run the monitoring process:

 docker run -d raxcloud/queue-demo monitor -u <username> -k <api key> \
 --region_name IAD -x 1 -m 0 -j 100 -n 0